dapr/samples/twitter-sentiment-processor/README.md

 This will launch Dapr and your application locally.
 Wait for tweets with the word `microsoft` to begin to arrive.
 In the terminal you will see logs from both Dapr and your application.
 As each tweet arrives you will see additional logging information appear.

-You can also use a [Redis extension](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-redis-client) of Visual Studio Code to view the data in Redis.
+You can use a Visual Studio Code [extension](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-mysql-client2) to view the data in Redis.

 ![Data in Redis](images/redis.png)